gustavogino/AirMouseGamer/README.md

 # AirMouseGamer
-An FPS gaming controller using a 6050 MPU and an Analog Joystick controlled by an ESP32
+A FPS gaming controller using a 6050 MPU and an Analog Joystick controlled by an ESP32

 Ak Move = Contains files to upload to ESP